-Content: The TCSPP dissertation is based on standards of rigor of thought and methodological process.
+Content.
+The TCSPP dissertation is based on standards of rigor of thought and methodological process.
 Underneath that banner of rigor, there are options for the nature of the product which are as follows:

 - Quantitative

 - Qualitative and/or

 - Mixed Methods

+- Meta-Analysis (if approved by the academic program faculty)

-Regardless of the type of study, the core TCS requirement is that all dissertations must utilize a methodological process described in the Structure heading above.
+Regardless of the type of study, the core TCSPP requirement is that all dissertations must utilize a methodological process described in the Structure heading above.
 Of particular importance is that the student must make some empirically-based assessment of the research question(s), including the collecting and analysis of data.
-TCS is committed to providing students opportunities to use research methodologies that reflect engaged-practice and which arise out of the unique settings and types of questions faced by the student's individual field.
+TCSPP is committed to providing students opportunities to use research methodologies that reflect engaged-practice and which arise out of the unique settings and types of questions faced by the student's individual field.
 Each department's Program dissertation guidelines document provides students examples of acceptable dissertation projects that combine some applied aspect with the traditional data collection methodologies required of all dissertations.
 Check Program Dissertation Guidelines for policies applicable to your doctoral program.

-Academic Integrity: The originality of work must be substantiated through semi-automated review by a software program and other processes:
+Academic Integrity.
+The originality of work must be substantiated through semiautomated review by a software program and other processes: